nidhiyadav2003/Microstructure-Evolution-ML-Prediction/README.md

 2. Follow the steps in the provided Python scripts to preprocess the data and train the ConvLSTM model.
 3. Execute the scripts to generate predictions for future microstructure frames based on prior frames.

+## Important Note
+The dataset of microstructure is extensive; hence, if you are using this code, feel free to mail me at (nidhig20@iitk.ac.in) to get the dataset.

 ## Contributing

 Contributions are welcome!
 Please create a pull request or submit issues for improvements, bug fixes, or additional features.